Eximchain/EximchainWallet/README.md

   - `broadcastState: transactionBroadcastSelectors.getBroadcastState(state)`
   - `isValidAddress: configSelectors.getIsValidAddressFn(state)`
 - **Breakdown of `CostlyContractCallScreen.tsx`**

+  - Once in the view CostlyContractCallScreen the component's views are controlled in stages which are:
+    - CONSTRUCT_TRANSACTION_SCREEN
+      - The start screen for the costlyContractScreen
+      - Handles grabbing the input
+      - Handles input validation
+      - Handles chained contract calls
+      - Sets the data params in the AppState based on the inputs accordingly
+    - SUBMIT_TRANSACTION_SCREEN
+      - Handles logging in to the wallet(if you haven't logged in already)
+      - Handles Gas Pricing/Gas Limits
+      - Handles signing the transaction
+      - Handles submitting the transaction
+    - RESULT_SCREEN
+      - Handles the successful return value of the submitted transaction
+    - ERROR_SCREEN
+      - Handles the unsuccessful return value of a the submitted transaction

   - ***Grabbing the input values for the transaction***
     - Render the input fields based on the contract function call instance
     - The inputs are then set as inputs are entered by a designated setter based on input type.